-The teeth implants cost factors relate to the fact that they involve two stages: a surgical component, where the titanium fixture or rod is placed in your jaw bone under your gum; and a restoration component, where a crown is installed onto this implant fixture.
+The dental implants cost factors relate to the fact that they involve two stages: a surgical component, where the titanium fixture or rod is placed in your jaw bone under your gum; and a restorative component, where a crown is installed onto this implant fixture.

 There is no field of specialisation exclusively covering dental implants, so general dentists, especially experienced ones, can attend to both of these aspects.
 But the more complicated the case – especially if you have multiple teeth missing, depleted bone, cosmetic challenges, or bite complications – the more strongly advised you are to consult a specialist or seek their second opinion.